medibloc/panacea-js-old/docs/medjs.rst

 - The :ref:`client <client>` object allows you to interact with an MediBloc blockchain.
 - The :ref:`cryptography <cryptography>` object contains cryptographic functions.
 - The :ref:`local.Account <account>` object contains functions to generate MediBloc accounts which contain encrypted private key and public key, induce public key from the private key.
-- The :ref:`local.Data <data>` object contains functions which control the data or file.
 - The :ref:`local.Transaction <transaction>` object contains functions to generate transaction, hash, signature, and so on.
 - The :ref:`utils <utils>` object provides utility functions for medjs.